Southwest Check-in Tips

 - Have as many computers and devices as people you have to check in (if that’s possible).

 - Have everything open, confirmation numbers typed in and someone ready to click Submit on each device (phone, etc.) when 24 hours in advance rolls around.
-DOUBLE CHECK all confirmation numbers and have them written down and handy in case you got one wrong.
+DOUBLE CHECK all confirmation numbers and have them written down and available in case you got one wrong.

 - Click, click, click!!